datacommonsorg/api-python/README.md

 # Data Commons Python Client API

-This is a Python library for accessing data in the Data Commons knowledge graph.
+This is a Python library for accessing data in the Data Commons Graph.
 To get started, install this package from pip.

     pip install datacommons